bhoward75051/N-Queens/README.md

 # Files
 The Array Backtracking algorithm can be found at `N-Queens/Parallel Backtracking/autoTest.cpp` and uses the header file `NQueen.hpp`

-The Bit Pattern Backtracking algorithm can be found at `N-Queens/Jeff Somers Implementation`
+The Bit Pattern Backtracking algorithm can be found at `N-Queens/Jeff Somers Implementation/bitwiseParallel.cpp`